exonum/exonum-doc/src/get-started/design-overview.md

 services implement all business logic of the blockchain and are the main point to extend Exonum functionality.

+Exonum services can be written in Rust or Java.
+To implement services in Java, you should use [Exonum Java Binding](java-binding.md) tool.

 Exonum services interact with the external world with the help of interfaces.
 All services may define **transactions**, which correspond to `POST` / `PUT` methods of REST web services.
 Transactions transform the blockchain state.